DatabaseCleaner/database_cleaner/README.markdown

 The original use case was to ensure a clean state during tests.
 Each strategy is a small amount of code but is code that is usually needed in any ruby app that is testing with a database.

-ActiveRecord, DataMapper, Sequel, MongoMapper, Mongoid, CouchPotato, Ohm and Redis are supported.
+ActiveRecord, DataMapper, Sequel, MongoMapper, Mongoid, CouchPotato, Ohm, Redic and Redis are supported.

 [![Build Status](https://secure.travis-ci.org/bmabey/database_cleaner.png)](http://travis-ci.org/bmabey/database_cleaner)